apache/airflow/UPDATING.md

 -->

+### Move methods from BiqQueryBaseCursor to BigQueryHook

+To simplify BigQuery operators (no need of `Cursor`) and standardize usage of hooks within all GCP methods from `BiqQueryBaseCursor` were moved to `BigQueryHook`.
+Using them by from `Cursor` object is still possible due to preserve backward compatibility but will raise `DeprecationWarning`.

 ### Standardize handling http exception in BigQuery

 Since BigQuery is the part of the GCP it was possible to simplify the code by handling the exceptions